I’m writing this post because I’m pissed off.

 I am paid to be a problem-solver and creator, not a Photoshop-technician.

-At this point in my career I’m fortunate to be in a position to take on the clients that I enjoy working with and avoid or fire the ones that I don’t.
+At this point in my career I’m fortunate to be in a position to take on the clients I enjoy working with and avoid or fire the ones that I don’t.
 I will always do my utmost to explain the why’s of my decisions, take into consideration any good, rational arguments the client might have (or opinions that won’t harm the design to implement), but I’m done with having my work bastardized because of petty hierarchy.

 I’m done with having someone who doesn’t know what an x-height or serif is tell me that my ‘fonts looks wrong.’